webdevelovers/schedule/docs/Schedule.md

     - `NONE`               → non‑recurring (single occurrence if other fields are valid)

   > Important: `EVERY_WEEK` does **not** mean “every Tuesday” or “every Wednesday”.
-  > It means: starting from the initial date, occurrences are spaced by a fixed interval
+  > It means: starting from **the initial date, occurrences are spaced by a fixed interval
   > of 7 days.
 To express “every Tuesday” (or “every Monday and Wednesday”), you use:
   >
   > - `repeatInterval: ScheduleInterval::DAILY`, **plus**
   > - `byDay: [DayOfWeek::TUESDAY]` (or multiple `DayOfWeek` values).
+  > - **a tuesday as an initial date** - otherwise no occurrences will be generated.`

   Internally, `ScheduleInterval::toISO8601()` returns the ISO‑8601 string for the fixed interval, which is then used to build the underlying `DateInterval`.